YonatanKof/wwape/content/posts/How to shortcut in macOS.md

 updated: 2020-10-20
 published: true
 tags: ['macOS', 'Shortcuts', 'Sketch','Productivity']
-series: false
-cover_image: ./macOS_SC/cover.jpg
+cover_image: ./macOS/cover.jpg
 cover_caption: Screen shot of Mac keyboard shortcuts page on Apple support
+description: How to create, edit or remove shortcuts for a macOS
 canonical_url: false
-description: How to create, edit or remove shortcuts for a macOS
+series: false
 ---
 Lift($L$) can be determined by Lift Coefficient ($C_L$) like the following equation.